Living in North Florida

 “Rural” has new meaning for people moving here today.
 Sparse populations, low crime, people living close to the land who have an appreciation for hard work and a neighborly attitude, blend well with greater prosperity and education available to today’s workers.

 Our residents enjoy the best of rural living AND easy access to the “big city” amenities offered by Tallahassee, the nearby state capitol, or Thomasville, Georgia, a well-appointed town to the north.
+Within an hour, you and your family can enjoy great food, outdoor adventures and cultural events.

 Monticello is the county seat and is well-known for its historic homes and buildings.
 The downtown area is designated a National Historic District.